The Africa In Me

 Competitive Audit

-Using phrases "Who We Are" and "What We Do" to talk about the mission of the organization
+• The importance of using clear and concise phrases like "Who We Are" and "What We Do" to communicate the mission and purpose of the organization.

 Solution